About

 I love coffee.
 I am a HOME BARISTA and one of the very few in Malaysia.

-My journey: To experience the best coffee available in Malaysia such as espresso and cappuccino.
+My journey: To experience the best coffee available in Malaysia such as espresso and cappuccino or plain simple Aeropress-brewed coffee and poured-over.

 Problems: There aren’t many good espresso based coffee in Malaysia.